Skip to content

 Dominion and control: Courts require evidence of “dominion and control” to prove constructive possession.
 Dominion implies proximity and physical boundaries.
 Control implies power.

-But ownership is not the same as possession.
-You can own a thing that you are not legally allowed to possess.
+But ownership is not possession.
+Just as you can possess a thing you do not own, you can own a thing that you are not legally allowed to possess.
 For example, 18 U.S.C. § 922, the central section within 18 U.S.C.
-Chapter 44, the Gun Control Act of 1968 (GCA), details unlawful firearms transactions and possession, but does not limit “ownership” of firearms by prohibited persons.
-But for “NFA firearms” (e.g., full auto, short-barrelled shotgun, etc.) the National Firearms Act does criminalize ownership for those not in compliance with the NFA, 26 U.S.C.
-Chapter 53 INTERNAL REVENUE CODE.
-The vast majority of firearms in the USA are non-NFA.
-So a Prohibited Person conceivably could own a non-NFA firearm lafully, so long as they never possessed it.
-For example, a Prohibited Person has an ownership interest in a non-NFA firearm inherited from a parent, but cannot lawfully possess it.
-It remains in someone else’s possession, beyond the “dominion and control” of the Prohibited Person.
-If sold the true owner would still have the right to the sale proceeds.
+Chapter 44, the Gun Control Act of 1968 (GCA), details unlawful firearm transactions and possession, but does not limit “ownership” of firearms by prohibited persons.
+This covers the more than 99% of firearms in the U.S.A. that are non-NFA.
+But for “NFA firearms” (e.g., full auto, short-barrelled shotgun) the National Firearms Act does criminalize ownership for those not in compliance with the NFA, 26 U.S.C.
+Chapter 53.

 gun-possession-500 webp